Acknowledgement of the Larrakia people and Country

 How to Navigate This Work

 This website doesn’t simply document past events — it re-presents them.
-The three exhibitions you’ll find here are not records of fixed outcomes, but gatherings of artefacts in process.
-These fragments — text, image, sound, exchange — are shaped by relational, more-than-human, and community-led practices.
-Their meaning is not in what they conclude, but in how they continue to move, connect, and invite reflection.
-The exhibitions are not online versions of something complete.
-They are a continuation of the work — a way to stay with the practices, tensions, and relationships that shaped each project.
+The three exhibitions you’ll find here are not records of fixed outcomes but gatherings of artefacts in process.
+These fragments — text, image, sound, exchange — form part of a digital assemblage, evolving across time and space.
+They trace the relational, more-than-human, and community-led practices that continue to shape the work, highlighting both continuity and discontinuity — what carries forward and what resists translation from place to screen.

 These digital exhibitions sit alongside the situated events that informed them, and the exegesis that reflects on them.
 Together, they form a triadic structure:

-situated events / curated exhibitions / written reflection.
+situated events / curated exhibitions / written reflection

 Across this work, I shift between roles — as participant, producer, host, collaborator, and analyst.
 I am present in the making, the reflecting, and the curating.
 But these events always exceeded any single grasp.
 They were shaped by people, place, weather, constraints, and chance.
 These exhibitions offer one way of staying with that excess — not to define it, but to honour it.